usssequoia/usssequoia/_pages/rank.md

 {% include_relative /_ranks/ltcmdr.html %}
 {% include_relative /_ranks/padd2.html %}

 *<center>The enlisted track ends at this point.
-You must have a qualifying uniform for promotion to any higher ranks</center>*
+You must have a qualifying Class A Uniform for promotion to any higher ranks</center>*

 {% include_relative /_ranks/padd1.html %}
 {% include_relative /_ranks/cmdr.html %}